Priyankasaggu11929/resume/README.md

-# Luke's Markdown/LaTeX/pdf CV/Website

-This is just a little experiment that I might implement for my own website and CV.
-Here's what I wanted:

-+ Simplification: I don't have to update both my CV and website differently.
-+ Printability: My website should have a printable, handout-able counterpart for personal info (CV) and other writings.
-+ Automatic formatting: I want to be able to change the structure, and all the formatting, the nav bar and sections, should be natural.

-## This is the solution

 It's simple.
 There's one markdown file `index.md`, which has *all* of my personal information and details in nice litte sections and subsections.

 I use a makefile to compile it into a LaTeX .pdf and an HTML file via pandoc.